wayneagl/playbook/guides/pivotal-tracker/README.md

 ## Activity
 This is the place where all the conversation is being track and record, include design image, content for the respective Story, why the Story is being reject, additional enhancement etc...

-Futureworkz strongly encourage all users to keep the communication to the commenting function of Activity.
+Agilelab strongly encourage all users to keep the communication to the commenting function of Activity.
 This makes the communication contextual, neat￼and tidy.
 Communication such as email or IM may cause potential miscommunication due to lack of context or improper format.

 ![Fig 4](../../images/pivotal-tracker/activity.png)